Kaminyou/femascloud-auto-puncher/README.md

 4. Everything is done!

 ## How to get known with `user_id`
-Leverage `FemasPuncher` to get your user_id!
-Please make sure you have install all the packages in the `requirements.txt` before execute the following code.
+Leverage `FemasPuncher` to get your `user_id`!
+Please make sure you have installed all the packages in the `requirements.txt` before execute the following code.
 ```python
 from puncher import FemasPuncher